 How to Make Cabbage Soup – Step by Step Photos

 Start by mincing four cloves of garlic and dicing one large onion.
 Add them both to a large soup pot with one tablespoon olive oil.
-Sauté over medium heat until the onions are soft and transparent.
+Sauté over medium heat until the onions are soft and translucent.

 And then slurp down all that vegetable-y goodness!
+I garnished with a little more fresh parsley, but it’s not needed for extra flavor.